 Research is a critical component of the Commission's overall mission.
-The Commission's research staff regularly analyze the current and prior fiscal years' data to identify the manner in which the courts are sentencing offenders and using the guidelines.
+The Commission's research staff regularly analyze the current and prior fiscal years' data to identify how courts sentence offenders and use the guidelines.
 The Commission routinely uses these analyses when considering proposed changes to the guidelines.
-Similarly, some analyses are published by the Commission as a resource for policy-makers and the larger criminal justice community.
+Similarly, many analyses are published by the Commission as a resource for policy-makers and the larger criminal justice community.

-In FY 2015, the Commission focused on making its data and research more readily accessible and more easily understandable to its stakeholders: Congress, the courts, the public, and the press.
-The Commission expanded its Quick Facts series first introduced in FY 2013.
-The Quick Facts series is designed to provide the concise facts about a single area of federal crime in an easy-to-read, two-page format.
-The Commission released additional publications in the Quick Facts series in FY 2017.
+In FY 2017, the Commission continued to work to making its data and research more readily accessible to Congress, the courts, the public, and the press.
+The Commission updated and expanded its Quick Facts series, first introduced in FY 2013.
+The Quick Facts series is designed to provide concise facts about a single area of federal crime in an easy-to-read, two-page format.
+The Commission updated nearly all of its publications in the Quick Facts series in FY 2017.
 It also introduced several new publications in the series, on health care fraud, government benefits fraud, credit card fraud, mortgage fraud, securities & investment fraud, bribery of public officials, and non-U.S. citizens offenders.
 The Commission will continue to update these publications regularly.

 In FY 2017, the Commission published two new reports in its ongoing study of the recidivism of more than 25,000 federal offenders over an eight-year follow-up period.
-The study draws on partnerships across the federal criminal justice system and will combine data from the Commission, the Department of Justice, and the Administrative Office of the U.S. Courts to develop a comprehensive trajectory of offenders prior to incarceration, during incarceration, and following reentry into the community.
+The study draws on partnerships across the federal criminal justice system and combines data from the Commission, the U.S. Department of Justice, and the Administrative Office of the U.S. Courts to develop a trajectory of offenders prior to incarceration, during incarceration, and following reentry into the community.
 In FY 2017 the Commission published Recidivism Among Federal Drug Trafficking Offenders and Criminal History and Recidivism of Federal Offenders.
 In FY 2018, the Commission will publish additional findings from this recidivism study.

 Collecting and Reporting Sentencing Data

 The Commission's data collection, analysis, and reporting requirements are impacted by the high volume of cases sentenced in the federal system annually.
 The Commission received approximately 310,000 documents for the 66,873 individual original sentencings that occurred in FY 2017.
 To put this caseload in perspective, in FY 1995, the Commission received documentation for 38,500 original sentencings.
-Select highlights from FY 2015 data are outlined below:
+Select highlights from FY 2017 data are outlined below:

-- In fiscal year 2015, the courts reported 71,003 felony and Class A misdemeanor cases to the Commission.
-This represents a decrease of 4,833 cases from the prior fiscal year.
+- In FY 2017, the courts reported 66,873 felony and Class A misdemeanor cases to the Commission.
+This represents a decrease of 869 cases from the prior fiscal year.

 - The race of federal offenders remained largely unchanged from prior years.
-In FY 2015, 52.7 percent of all offenders were Hispanic, 23.5 percent were White, 19.8 percent were Black, and 4.1 percent were of another race.
-Non-U.S. citizens accounted for 41.5 percent of all offenders, a slight decrease, compared to 42.0 percent in FY 2014.
+In FY 2017, 53.2 percent of all offenders were Hispanic, 21.5 percent were White, 21.1 percent were Black, and 4.2 percent were of another race.
+Non-U.S. citizens accounted for 40.7 percent of all offenders.

-- Drug cases accounted for the largest single group of offenses in FY 2015, comprising 31.8 percent of all reported cases.
-Cases involving immigration, fraud, and firearms were the next most common types of offenses after drug cases.
-Together these four types of offenses accounted for 81.6 percent of all cases reported to the Commission in FY 2015.
+- Drug cases accounted for the largest single group of offenses in FY 2017, comprising 30.8 percent of all reported cases.
+Cases involving immigration, firearms, and fraud were the next most common types of offenses after drug cases.
+Together these four types of offenses accounted for 82.4 percent of all cases reported to the Commission in FY 2017.

-Overall, 78.8 percent of all sentences imposed in FY 2015 were either within the applicable guidelines range, above the range, or below the rage at the request of the government.
-Slightly less than half (47.3 percent) of all cases were sentenced within the guidelines range, compared to 46.0 percent in fiscal year 2014.
-In FY 2015, 21.3 percent of the sentences imposed were departures or variances below the guideline range other than at the government’s request, compared to 21.4 percent in fiscal year 2014.
+Overall, 79.8 percent of all sentences imposed in FY 2017 were either within the applicable guidelines range, above the range, or below the range at the request of the government.
+Slightly less than half (49.1 percent) of all cases were sentenced within the guidelines range, compared to 48.6 percent in FY 2016.
+In FY 2017, 20.1 percent of the sentences imposed were departures or variances below the guideline range other than at the government’s request, compared to 20.8 percent in fiscal year 2016.

 The Commission makes its sentencing data available to the public in several ways.
-Analyses of the data extracted from the sentencing documents are reported in this Annual Report and the Sourcebook of Federal Sentencing Statistics, which is available both in print and on its website.
-In order to provide the timeliest information on national sentencing trends and practices, the Commission also disseminates on its website key aspects of this data on a quarterly basis and provides trend analyses of the changes in federal sentencing practices over time.
+Analyses of the data extracted from the sentencing documents are reported in this Annual Report and Sourcebook of Federal Sentencing Statistics, which is available both in print and on the Commission’s website.
+The Commission also disseminates on its website key aspects of this data on a quarterly basis and provides trend analyses of the changes in federal sentencing practices over time.

-The Commission continued to improve and expand use of its Interactive Sourcebook of Federal Sentencing Statistics in FY 2015.
+The Commission continued to improve and expand use of its Interactive Sourcebook of Federal Sentencing Statistics in FY 2017.
 The Interactive Sourcebook allows users to create and customize tables and figures, for example by circuit, district, or state, and has improved the transparency and accessibility of the Commission’s sentencing data to the public.
 Additionally, the Interactive Sourcebook provides analyses not found elsewhere, including analyses of sentence length by the primary guideline the court used at sentencing, amount of loss in fraud cases, and age of offenders in drug cases for each major drug type.
-Beginning in FY 2014 and continuing into FY 2015, additional analyses were added to this resource, including several new figures that examine trends in sentencing data over time.

 Sentencing Policy Development